flox/flox/crates/flox/doc/flox-run.md

 ```

 If `flox run` is called with an argument, it will try to run that app instead, without asking for user input.
-Note, in this example it's assumed there's an `flake.nix` in the current directory.
+Note, in this example it's assumed there's a `flake.nix` in the current directory.

 ```
 $ flox run flox -- -- --version